scvsar/respondr-lite/README.md

 - AGIC pod may show `CrashLoopBackOff` during this time - **this is normal**
 - The deployment scripts handle this timing automatically

+### Redis Shared Storage Architecture

+This application uses Redis for shared storage to solve the "session affinity problem" where webhook messages sent to one pod weren't visible from other pods:

+- **Problem**: Multiple pod replicas using local file storage meant data wasn't shared
+- **Solution**: Redis-based centralized storage ensures all pods see the same data
+- **Benefits**:
+  - No session affinity required at the load balancer level
+  - True horizontal scaling with shared state
+  - Real-time data synchronization across all pod instances
+  - Improved reliability and consistency

+**Data Flow**:
+1. Webhook receives message → Any pod can process it
+2. Pod saves to Redis → All pods see the update immediately
+3. Dashboard requests → Any pod can serve consistent data
+4. Load balancer → Can route to any healthy pod without sticky sessions

+## Deployment Files and Architecture

+### Current Deployment Files (Cleaned Up)

+The project has been streamlined to use only essential deployment files:

+**Essential YAML Files:**
+- `respondr-k8s-redis-oauth2.yaml` - Main deployment with Redis + OAuth2 (actively used)
+- `redis-deployment.yaml` - Redis service for shared storage
+- `secrets-template.yaml` - Template for creating secrets
+- `letsencrypt-issuer.yaml` - TLS certificate issuer

+**Deployment Scripts:**
+- `deploy-complete.ps1` - Complete end-to-end deployment (recommended)
+- `deploy-to-k8s.ps1` - Application deployment only
+- `setup-oauth2.ps1` - OAuth2 configuration
+- `cleanup.ps1` - Resource cleanup and tenant reset

+**Template Files (for automation):**
+- `respondr-k8s-unified-template.yaml` - Template for parametrized deployments
+- `respondr-k8s-oauth2-template.yaml` - OAuth2 setup template

+### Removed/Obsolete Files

+During architecture cleanup, the following files were removed:
+- All PVC-related files (replaced by Redis)
+- Old deployment variants without Redis integration
+- Separate component files (integrated into main deployment)
+- `deploy-unified.ps1` (superseded by deploy-complete.ps1)

 ### Authentication Architecture
 Azure Application Gateway v2 does not support native Azure AD authentication.
 This deployment includes **OAuth2 Proxy sidecar authentication** for seamless Azure AD/Entra integration.